 This means, that the higher the ABEC classification, the smaller the deviation in the parts of the bearing = more power is transferred to the wheel.

-ABEC and ILQ can not be directly compared, since ILQ is a brand name and ABEC is a standard.
+ABEC and ILQ cannot be directly compared since ILQ is a brand name and ABEC is a standard.

 ABEC bearings are measured on the accuracy in production and not the durability or function under a load.
 Twincam, the manufacturer of ILQ rates the quality of their bearings on a scale similar to the ABEC scale.
-But despite that, ILQ bearings has 6 balls, where ABEC bearings has 7.
+But despite that, ILQ bearings has 6 balls, where ABEC bearings have 7.

 To clarify the difference, ILQ is not a standard, such as ABEC bearings.
-ILQ should therefore be seen as an unrated bearing from a professional inline bearing manufacturer and is not optimal for industrial machinery.
+ILQ should, therefore, be seen as an unrated bearing from a professional inline bearing manufacturer and is not optimal for industrial machinery.

-Bones bearings are made purely for skating - and can not be compared with ABEC specifications.
+Bones bearings are made purely for skating - and cannot be compared with ABEC specifications.

 The vocabulary for bearings and their shields is listed below (the type of the bearing is usually printed on the bearing together with the size, eg.: 608ZZ).